What Does a Reward Program Cost? Your Best Billing Models

 by | Jul 1, 2020 | Blog

-It’s important that our focus is not just on the rewards, thought they take up a sizeable chunk of the typical budget as you’ll see.
-We instead focus on the achieveable goal of a program: gain new market share, drive engagement, capture mindshare.
-Rewards are just cherry on top of the cheesecake.
+It’s important that our focus is not just on the rewards, though they take up a sizeable chunk of the typical budget as you’ll see.
+We instead focus on achievable goals.
+These could include gaining new market share, driving engagement, or capturing mindshare.
+The rewards are just the cherry on top.

 Budgeting for a performance incentive program has many elements outside of rewards.
-There are the investments to consider such as incentive design strategy, implementation, technology, plus on-going management for the program.
-And of course, the marketing and communication of the program.
+There are investments to consider.
+Some investments are incentive design strategy, implementation, technology, plus on-going management for the program.
+And of course, we can’t forget the importance of marketing and communicating the program.

-Your typical incentive strategy is going to look a little like the above chart.
-We’ve found that this breakdown is often the sweet spot between gaining attention through rewards and marketing while putting enough investment into a strategy and technology to make goal achievement possible.
+The typical incentive strategy looks a little like the chart above.
+We’ve found this breakdown is often the sweet spot for most companies.
+It strikes a delicate balance between gaining attention through rewards and investing in goal achievement.

-Beyond the breakdown, what your total investment looks like is determined by a few fiancial factors both for your company and based on who your participants are going to be.
+Beyond the breakdown, your total investment depends on a few financial factors.
+Those factors are your company and your participants.

 1. The reward payout for a program needs to grab the attention of the participants.
 We recommend the payout equal 1-5% of the participant’s pay.